Industrials Stock With High Quality Risk/Reward

 Executive Compensation Plan Could Be Improved But Raises No Alarms

 Knoll's executive compensation plan, which includes base salary, annual incentives, and long-term incentives, is largely tied to multiple metrics.
 Annual bonuses are tied to operating profit and supplemental goals at the discretion of the compensation committee.
 Long-term incentives consist of time-based shares and performance-based restricted stock units.
 Performance-based shares are tied to three-year operating profit targets and total shareholder return.
-We would prefer to see executive compensation tied to ROIC, since there is a strong correlation between ROIC and shareholder value, However, KNL's current exec comp plan has not led to executives getting paid while destroying shareholder value.
+We would prefer to see executive compensation tied to ROIC, since there is a strong correlation between ROIC and shareholder value.
+However, KNL's current exec comp plan has not led to executives getting paid while destroying shareholder value.
 In fact, since 2010, Knoll's economic earnings, the true cash flows of the business, have grown from $15 million to $40 million in 2016, a clear creation of shareholder value.

 Insider Trends and Short Interest Are Minimal